-1. The driver's income is generated from driving their shifts after the associated costs.

-- 2. The permit holder's income sources are from driving their shifts in addition to income from their permit.
+- 1. The driver's income is generated from revenue of driving their shifts minus the associated costs. - 2.
+The permit holder's income sources are from driving their shifts in addition to income from their permit.
 Permit income is either elimination of paying the gate fee if they manage the permit as an Affiliate or lease fees from the cab company if they lease it to the cab company to manage. - 3.
-The cab company's income source is from managing permits for permit holders
+The cab company's income source is from managing permits for permit holders.

-Status of the Medallion Sales Pilot Program

-The first medallion sale took place on \\\\\.
-As of \\\\\, \\\\ sales have been completed with an additional \\\\\\sales being processed. \\\\\\potential sellers filled out the initial application and placed themselves in the pool.
+Status of the Medallion Sales Pilot Program The first medallion sale took place on August 4, 2010.
+As of January 24, 2012, 192 sales have been completed.
+203 potential sellers filled out the initial application and placed themselves in the pool.
 Medallion holders in the pool were and are still able to opt out of the program.
-Applications to participate in the pilot program were accepted until \\\\\, and the Division of Taxi Services has set a goal of June 15, 2011 for conclusion of the program and consummation of all sales.

-At the inception of the pilot program there were:

-\\\\Prop K medallion holders 70 or older

-\\\\\ Pre K medallion holders 70 or older

-Prop K medallion holders under the age of 70 with disability applications on file

-Of this group of \\\\\, \\\\ signed up to participate in this program.
+Applications to participate in the pilot program were accepted until May 14, 2010.
+A temporary window was re-opened in January 2012 to allow for additional permit holders to participate and the age restriction was lowered to 65 years of age or older.
+At the inception of the pilot program permit holders in the industry who qualified to participate consisted of: 151 Prop K medallion holders 70 or older 295 Pre K medallion holders 70 or older 100 Prop K medallion holders under the age of 70 with disability applications on file Of this group 203 signed up to participate in this program.

-The medallion applicant waiting list consists of \\\\\ individuals and is currently closed to additional applications.
-Of this group, the top\\\\\ on the list have so far been offered an opportunity to participate.
-Of these, \\\\\ have applied to purchase a medallion.
-Those toward the top of the list have had to weigh the possible future opportunity of receiving a 'earned' or issued medallion when they reach the top of the list against the present value of purchasing a medallion as part of this program.
-In spite of the fact that cab drivers often have no credit history or worse a poor credit history, the credit unions have been able to fund loans to almost all applicants \ (appendix reference).
-If all potential sellers are qualified and participate, \\\\\ medallions will have passed to the medallion applicant waiting list.
+The medallion applicant waiting list consists of 3029 individuals and is currently closed to additional applications.
+Of this group, the top 511 on the list have so far been offered an opportunity to participate.
+Of these, 287 have applied to purchase a medallion.
+Those toward the top of the list have had to weigh the possible future opportunity of receiving an 'earned' or issued medallion when they reach the top of the list against the present value of purchasing a medallion as part of this program.
+In spite of the fact that cab drivers may have no credit history or a poor credit history, the credit unions have been able to fund loans to almost all applicants.
+If all potential sellers are qualified and participate, 203 medallions will have passed to the medallion applicant waiting list.
+To date \$18,600,000 in revenue has been generated of which \$16,200,000 has gone to the SFMTA, and \$2,400,000 to the drivers' fund.
+Taxicab Companies Two major effects that the Pilot Program is having on the taxicab companies are: